Get customized results?

 Industrial natural gas prices are typically lower than residential rates because industrial customers use a much larger amount of gas each month.
 Industrial customers buy natural gas in bulk, so suppliers charge them a lower price per thousand cubic feet.

-In November, the average industrial natural gas rate was $3.92 nationally, about 2.1% higher than the national price of natural gas in October, which was $3.84.
-Compare industrial natural gas rates in your state for November and the percentage increase or decrease from October.
+In January, the average industrial natural gas rate was $5.82 nationally, about 15.25% higher than the national price of natural gas in December 2024, which was $5.05.
+Compare industrial natural gas rates in your state for January and the percentage increase or decrease from the previous month.

 All rates are shown in dollars per thousand cubic feet.